elsampsa/valkka-live/docs/manual.rst

 - Press *SAVE*
 - Close the window from the upper-right (X) as usual

-You should also give an estimate of the number of hd-ready, full-hd, 2K etc. streams in *Configuration / Memory Usage* as Valkka pre-reserves all resources
+You should also give an estimate of the number of hd-ready, full-hd, 2K etc. streams in *Memory Configuration* tab, as Valkka pre-reserves all resources

 2. Viewing Cameras